irmb/virtualfluids/README.md

 ## Authors
-A list of the developers of VirtualFludis is available [here](AUTHORS.md).
+A list of the developers of VirtualFluids is available [here](AUTHORS.md).